xis/baraka/README.md

 Now parser will inspect the each part and it will just return the jpeg ones from the Parse function.
 You can make your own Inspector and Filter.

 ## Contribute
- pull requests are welcome. please open an issue first to discuss what you would like to change.
+Pull requests are welcome. please open an issue first to discuss what you would like to change.

- please make sure to update tests as appropriate.
+Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)